ArchipelagoMW/Archipelago/docs/server datastorage.md

     ]
 }
 ```
-Than inside the `SetReply` check by looking in the `original_value` and 'value' if `Key1` got removed and by tag if this was done as a result to you pop-int it, if thats all true, you know you now got the lock and can do whatever you want to the key `MyStoreAvailableKeys:Key1`. and when your done with it, you write back `Key1` to the `MyStoreAvailableKeys` using an update.
+Than inside the `SetReply` check by looking in the `original_value` and 'value' if `Key1` got removed and by tag if this was done as a result to you pop-ing it, if thats all true, you know you now got the lock and can do whatever you want to the key `MyStoreAvailableKeys:Key1`. and when your done with it, you write back `Key1` to the `MyStoreAvailableKeys` using an update.
 ```json
 {
     "cmd": "Set",